barnascript/global_co2_emissions/README.md

 # Global CO2 Emissions from Maven Analytics

-A projeect in Tableau, I visualised Global CO2 Emissions from Maven Analytics
+An Interactive project in Tableau, I visualised Global CO2 Emissions from Maven Analytics

 ### Below were my findings.